 This partnership leverages CSULB's status as an urban Hispanic-serving institution to build educational pathways at the undergraduate and graduate levels, including post-bachelors bridge programming and a research-based Master of Sciences degree.

-This partnership aims to advance research in bioinspired and architected materials systems for energy, biomedical, and environmental applications while broadening the participation of students.
+This seed partnership aims to advance research in bioinspired and architected materials systems for energy, biomedical, and environmental applications while broadening the participation of students.

 This partnership aims to retain and support underrepresented students in Puerto Rico pursuing energy materials research, leveraging educational and outreach programs at CHESS.

-This collaboration leverages cutting-edge research in advanced materials and a seamlessly integrated education program in a pathway to provide financial support and mentoring for students, while establishing NCAT as a globally recognized hub for materials research and education.
+CREAM leverages cutting-edge research in advanced materials and a seamlessly integrated education program in a pathway to provide financial support and mentoring for students, while establishing NCAT as a globally recognized hub for materials research and education.

 This partnership will provide opportunities for participants historically underrepresented in STEM to become next generation materials scientists through innovative research and education in emerging research areas.

-This partnership is designed to create clear, focused, high-impact materials research projects with inclusive, supportive research teams, and culturally responsive, community-reflective education opportunities.
+This seed partnership is designed to create clear, focused, high-impact materials research projects with inclusive, supportive research teams, and culturally responsive, community-reflective education opportunities.

 This partnership will offer materials research opportunities and training for potential and matriculating UCF students at the high school, undergraduate and graduate levels.
 It integrates innovative recruitment strategies and outreach to regional colleges and organizations.